ethereum/devp2p/rlpx.md

 - `MAC(k, m)`: HMAC using the SHA-256 hash function.
 - `AES(k, iv, m)`: the AES-128 encryption function in CTR mode.

-Alice wants to send an encrypted message that can be decrypted by Bobs static private key
+Alice wants to send an encrypted message that can be decrypted by Bob's static private key
 <code>k<sub>B</sub></code>.
-Alice knows about Bobs static public key
+Alice knows about Bob's static public key
 <code>K<sub>B</sub></code>.

 To encrypt the message `m`, Alice generates a random number `r` and corresponding elliptic